JoshPhang/TasteBudsAPI/README.md

 To run the App locally, follow these steps:

 ## Step 1: Save the database file
-###(I am not sure if we are sending the link or sending the database file with the submission)
+### (I am not sure if we are sending the link or sending the sql file with the submission)

 ## Step 2: Install and Set Up SQL Server Management Studio (SSMS)
+To manage the SQL Server database, you will need to install SQL Server Management Studio (SSMS), a powerful tool for querying, designing, and administering your database.

 ### 2.1 Download SSMS